Financial Aid Policies

 IMPORTANT NOTE REGARDING TIMEFRAME: Excessive transfer credits, changes in major, double majors, or minors may cause students to reach their maximum attempted credit timeframe, and lose their eligibility, prior to earning their degree.A student’s timeframe will not be extended to accommodate changes in major unless the student was previously in a major that is no longer offered at FAU and is therefore required to change.
 Students who are determined to be unable to meet Satisfactory Academic Progress standards of GPA and/or Pace within their maximum timeframe will also be viewed as in violation of the maximum timeframe criteria, even though they have yet to exceed their attempted credit maximum.

-Students who are approaching the timeframe maximum for their respective level, and are meeting all other Satisfactory Academic Progress standards, will be assigned a Satisfactory Academic Progress status of Timeframe Warning.
-Students assigned this status remain eligible to receive financial aid funds.
+Students who are approaching the timeframe maximum for their respective level, and are meeting all other Satisfactory Academic Progress standards, will be assigned a Satisfactory Academic Progress status of Timeframe Alert.
+This status is for notification purposes; students assigned this status remain eligible to receive financial aid funds.
 This status is assigned to students pursuing their first baccalaureate degree who have an attempted credit total between 162 and 179 credits at their current level and students pursuing their second (or beyond) baccalaureate degree who have an attempted credit total between 36 and 44 credits at their current level.

 Consequence of Failure to Meet Timeframe Criteria Standard